What is a CIO? Everything you need to know about the Chief Information Officer explained | ZDNet

 - Money makers, not money pits: Five ways the role of CIO is changing for the better

-What is the difference between a CIO and a CTO?
+What is the difference between a CIO and a Chief Technology Officer?

 Generally the CTO will report to the CIO, although not always.
 The roles of the CIO and CTO, and the relationship between the two, will vary by organisation.

-In some, the CIO is responsible for setting the broad strategy and managing the relationship with the wider business, while the CTO looks for innovative technologies that could potentially assist the organisation to reach its objectives.
+In some, the CIO is responsible for setting the broad strategy and managing the relationship with the wider business, explaining how technology can help to streamline the supply chain or optimise business processes, while the CTO looks for innovative or emerging technologies that could potentially assist the organisation to reach its objectives.
 In some tech businesses the CIOs lead internal business implementations of technology, while CTOs lead the development of technologies that are being developed to be sold externally.

 Behind those neat divides, however, lies a huge amount of blurring.
-CIOs might, for example, identify how an in-house developed application could be sold on to external customers.
+CIOs might, for example, identify how an in-house developed application could be sold on to external customers as well as looking at strategic planning.
 The business might draw on the CIO's knowledge in the wider sales process.
 Equally, some CTOs also help run internal IT operations.

 There are other job titles that are worth being aware of too, like senior vice president for IT and head of technology which is also often used.
 Other examples of technology chief titles include chief operating officer (COO), head of ICT, IS director or more specific job titles like VP of digital and IT or director of data and technology.
 The only way to know for sure about someone's influence and responsibilities is to find out what they do on a daily basis.